Reducing Racial Disparities

 For more than 50 years, Cuyahoga County has had one of the highest rates of infant deaths in the United States, with even higher numbers for African American babies.
 First Year Cleveland is diligently working to change this so that every baby can celebrate his or her first birthday.
 We understand the importance of saving our babies, and we also know it’s equally important to provide support to those who have experienced the loss of an infant.

-To address this need, the Pregnancy and Infant Loss (PAIL) Initiative was formed in 2018 to engage and support African Americans who have experienced infant loss.
+To address this need, the Pregnancy and Infant Loss Society (PAIL) was formed in 2018 to engage and support Black women and men who have experienced infant loss.
 PAIL is driven by the voices of a 40-member committee comprised of African Americans who have experienced loss, community leaders, government agencies, health care providers, mental health professionals, faith-based institutions, and nonprofit organizations.